 I think marketing can be overwhelming, overcomplicated, and overdramatic (I really just like the rule of threes, feel free to dismiss that last one ;)

-As I said, I haven't always been this marketing geek that passionately wrote an entire blog post about it in her free time.
+As I said, I haven't always been this marketing geek who passionately wrote an entire blog post about it in her free time.
 In fact, what shifted marketing from being something scary to something fun is what I am sharing today.
-The following six tools and approaches have helped me, and fellow makers, lean into our own strengths to build our own marketing game plans and marketing fun.
+The following six tools and approaches have helped me, and fellow makers, lean into our strengths to build our marketing game plans and marketing fun.
+Take what works for you, leave what doesn't, and choose your marketing adventure!

 1) Follow your energy!

-After you have your core marketing outlets that work for you may notice that have energy for other additions, follow that energy!
+After you have your core marketing outlets that work for you, you may notice you have energy for other additions, follow that energy!
 Add a podcast, a blog, and also, step away from things that no longer feel fun or energetic.
 Marketing plans shift and change.
 Following the energy also means to stop or change when you don't feel the energy anymore.
-Shift, adapt, following what is fun for you.
+Shift, adapt, follow what is fun for you.

 Once you know what gives you energy, think about what you are excited to share?!
 When we are marketing, we are sharing.
 Think about what you would like to naturally give, share, or offer to the world.
-People are going to vibe off of your own energy when you share.
-If you are posting because you feel like you have to, you don't want to or find it frustrating, PAUSE.
+People are going to vibe off of your energy when you share.
+If you are posting because you feel like you have to, you don't want to, or find it frustrating, PAUSE.
 Maybe even STOP.
 How you feel when you are prepping a post or writing will show in your final post.
 If it doesn't feel natural or feels like a chore, rethink what you are sharing or how you are sharing.
 Sometimes this means waiting until tomorrow to write and prep a post.
-Sometimes this can mean completely changing your format or post.
+Sometimes this can mean completely changing your format or post, or prepping multiple when the vibes are right.

 Feel free to be honest with folks.
 People want to get to know you.
 The authentic, approachable you is what people connect with, so authentically share what you are excited about and what you want to naturally share with the world.
 For some of us, it's about our creative process, the story behind our pieces, what we are currently pondering, or the latest humorous epic fail.
 It also doesn't always have to be art!
 Again, it's sharing what you want to share with the world!
-You are multidimentional and people will connect with the other aspects of who you are, the many roles that make you, you.
+You are multidimensional and people will connect with the other aspects of who you are, the many roles that make you, you.
 People care, so feel free to share!
-So share that cat pic, about that nature walk, about being a parent, a partner, the sport you play, a different hobby, pics of moss (hi, that's me), or heartful reflections about your life's journey.
+Share that cat pic, that nature walk, parenting goof, partner celebrations, the sport you play, a different hobby, pics of moss (hi, that's me), or heartful reflections about your life's journey.
 People connect with authenticity, when you share from an authentic place, it allows people to see your approachability and feel like they know you.
 And that's the goal of marketing!
 To help people connect with you, your voice, and your creative work.

 2) Tell your story:

 A special note before we dive in, this particular section is solely Aram Atkinson's amazing and thoughtful work (https://aramatkinson.com/), a writer and producer in the UK that leans into marketing and storytelling from a creatives perspective.
-He has several SkillShare courses and his classes are truly some of the best out there (Currently, SkillShare offers free trials, it is worth using a free trail or paying for these classes if you want to learn more!).
-For now, I am just going to share two small parts of his work here.
+He has several SkillShare courses and his classes are truly some of the best out there (Currently, SkillShare offers free trials, it is worth using a free trial or paying for these classes if you want to learn more!).
+For now, I am just going to share two small parts from his work.

 In one of his videos on SkillShare, Aram shares how thinking of marketing like building a script can help us hone our own voice when we share.
 He shares that identifying your victim or nemesis (problem/issue), your hero (the person using or purchasing your work), your vision (desired impact), and the genre (your tone or style) of your voice can help further flesh out how and what you want to express to your audience.
 Identifying these roles in our narrative helps us build a story to share with our audience.
 It feels clear, concise, and brings our audience on a journey in which we get to share our work and they get to be at the center of the story.